oscaribv/tango/README.md

   Your animation is ready at gj9827/gj9827.gif
 ```

 If you see something like this appearing in your terminal, now you have created your animation of GJ 9827.
-Open the file gj9827/gj9827.gif and you will see this
+Open the file `gj9827/gj9827.gif` and you will see this

 <p align="center">
   <img width = "500" src=".images/gj9827.gif"/>
 </p>

 What is this?
 The upper panel of the animation shows the *K2* photometric time-series.
 Each point represent the integrated flux received at the *Kepler* detector at different times.
 There are some clear flux drops, which we know are caused by transiting planets.
 The lower panel shows the reconstructed planets' paths in the sky.
 The position of the planets represent the data acquired at the time marked with a vertical dashed line in the upper panel.
  We can see how the three planets cross the stellar disk one after the other causing a whimsical flux variation.
+ The planet and star sizes are to scale!

 ## Animate *K2* data and model of GJ 9827